Say “aloha” to a suns-out-buns-out way of life!

 Red Sand Beach in Hana (Kaihalulu Beach) is one of Hawaii’s most beautiful beaches, but it is challenging to reach.
 The remains of a caved-in cinder cone formed the gorgeous cove in which this crescent-shaped cove is located.
 You will have to drive to the Hana Community Center on Ua Kea Road, next to the cabins that are a part of the Hotel Hana Maui.
 At the south end of the Community Center is a path that passes by an old cemetery.
 This path crosses to the shoreline and up and along the face of the outside of the cinder cone.
 The road is narrow and a little treacherous, but at the end of the path, you’ll find the Red Sand Beach.
 The water is calm and clear, and perfect for swimming or snorkeling.
 This is a very small beach, but one which should not be missed.

-Oahu is the most populated of the Hawaiian Islands and the island most visited by tourists.
+Oahu is the most populated Hawaiian Islands and the island most visited by tourists.
 On a beautiful day, most beaches are crowded with locals and tourists alike.

 Polo Beach is a popular spot for nude sunbathers.
 It is located in Mokuleia, on the North Shore, just West of Waialua, near Dillingham Air Field.